Pete O'Herne

 Peter O'Herne (30 November 1961 – 12 December 2010) was a New Zealand actor, known for his collaborations with director Peter Jackson.
 He appears in Jackson directed films The Valley (1976) and Bad Taste (1987).

 He died in 2010 of heart failure.

 Early life

 O'Herne was born 30 November 1961 in Wellington, New Zealand.
 He became friends with future Hollywood director Peter Jackson at the age of 9.

 Career

-At the age of 14, O'Herne appeared in Jackson's 1976 short film, The Valley, which aired on children's television show Spot On.
+At the age of 14, O'Herne appeared in Jackson's 1976 short film, The Valley, which aired on the children's television show Spot On.
 After this, he, Jackson and fellow friends Mike Minett, Craig Smith, Terry Potter, Dean Lawrie and Ken Hammon worked on their next project, Bad Taste (1987).
 The film took four years to create, only filmed on weekends when the friends were able to meet up.
 O'Herne later turned down a role in Jackson's 1992 film Braindead.
 In 2010, he made his first film appearance in nearly 25 years in the American film God of Vampires.
 This was his final film role.